-4.3.1 Asset Definition Method
+1.4.1 Asset Definition Method

-In order to confirm level of information needed the assets and their hierarchy that are going to be developed both first in the digital world and then in the physical world need to be defined.
-Just like design coordination, the asset definition process is iterative during the design phase and becomes more granular throughout the process.
+In order to confirm Level of Information (LoI) need, the assets and their hierarchy that are going to be developed both first in the digital world and then in the physical world need to be defined.
+Just like design coordination, the asset definition process is iterative during the design phase and becomes more granular throughout design delivery.
 KiwiRail is moving towards an asset definition method approach whereby high-level assets that will be built on a project are clearly defined early in the design process within our asset management system.
 This enables the production of information (both graphical and non-graphical) to align with the asset hierarchy.

-4.3.2 Use of Information
+1.4.2 Use of Information